 Once you post organically on your Facebook page, a “Boost Post” button appears in the bottom right corner of the post.
 When posting on your Facebook page, only a small percentage of users will see the content.

-Boosted posts are essentially regular Facebook posts in which you pay to increase the chances of your followers seeing your post, or to reach a wider audience.
+Boosted posts are essentially regular Facebook posts in which you pay to increase the chances of your followers seeing your post in their feed, or to reach a wider audience of Facebook users.
 They are a quick and easy way to get your post in front of more eyes and are optimized for engagement (likes, shares, comments).

 While boosted posts are much more limited in targeting when compared to ads, there are still a few options.
 You can build an audience based on:

-- People you choose through targeting – Here you can narrow down your audience through interests, demographics and behaviors.
+- People you choose through targeting – Here you can narrow down the search to target your custom audiences through interests, demographics, and behaviors.